BruhDevel/Leetcode-Portfolio/README.md

 ### - This project serves as a portfolio of Leetcode solutions
 ### I added three categories based on the difficulties of the problems on leetcode
 ### You can find them by the folders : "Easy" , "Medium" and "Hard"
-### I added a folder called "Daily" In which i will upload the daily leetcode problems
+### A folder can be founded by the name "Daily" in which i will upload daily leetcode problems
 ### ‎ ‎
 ![InterPolar's GitHub stats](https://github-readme-stats.vercel.app/api?username=BruhDevel&theme=dracula) ![InterPolar's Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=BruhDevel&theme=dracula)
 ### ‎